wszychta/terraform-module.hcloud-user-data/README.md

 I can't guarantee that I will work on every bug/feature, because this is my side project, but I will try to keep an eye on any created issue.
 Also I have decided to not work on images:
 - `ubuntu-18.04`, `centos-7`, `debian-9`, `debian-10` - Because I don't use described types of images
-- `centos-8` - Because of the problems described in [Known Issues](https://github.com/wszychta/terraform-module.hcloud-user-data/tree/initial_commit#known-issues)
-- `ubuntu-16.04` and `fedora-32` - Because they will not be avaliable on Hetzner cloud after <b>June 24 2021</b>

 So if somebody knows how to fix any of described issues please look into [Developing](https://github.com/wszychta/terraform-module.hcloud-user-data/tree/initial_commit#developing) section